camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/01-bpm-platform/08-install-optional-extensions.html.md

 * `camunda-commons-utils-$COMMONS_VERSION.jar`
 * `slf4j-api-$SLF4J_VERSION.jar`

-In order to activate Camunda Spin functionality for a process engine, a process engine plugin has to be registered in BPM platform configuration as follows:
+In order to activate Camunda Spin functionality for a process engine, a process engine plugin has to be registered in the BPM platform configuration as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>